scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Attempt to cloud a creatures mind in range that you can see.
-The creature makes a willpower save against your spellcasting.
-On a failure the creature adds a Bad die to all spellcasting rolls, or a terrible die on a critical.
+Attempt to cloud the mind of a creature in range you can see.
+Make a spellcasting roll against the creatures intelligence save.
+On success the creature adds a bad die to all spellcasting rolls, or a terrible die on a critical.

 You may target an additional creature for each level above 2nd.